 Are you getting enough vitamin D?

-Your doctor can order blood tests to determine whether you are getting enough vitamin D, but here are a few more tell-tale signs of a deficiency:
+Your doctor can order blood tests to determine whether you’re getting enough vitamin D, but here are a few more telltale signs of a deficiency:

-- Chronic pain and achiness that lasts for weeks, such as that associated with rheumatoid arthritis
+- Chronic pain or aches that last for weeks, similar to symptoms associated with rheumatoid arthritis

-- Melancholy or depressed mood (though it is not fully understood, vitamin D may increase the amount of chemicals in the brain that treat depression)
+- Melancholy or depressed mood (though it’s not fully understood, vitamin D may increase the amount of chemicals in the brain that treat depression)

 - Osteoporosis and brittle bones

 - Fatigue and weakness that doesn’t seem normal